m3dev/m3-tracing/jvm/opencensus/README.md

 ## Sampling ratio setting (explicit setting required)

-You can controll sampling ratio of tracing.
+You can control sampling ratio of tracing.
 Higher sampling ratio covers most of incoming requests.

 If your application is an non-root of a trace (get API/RPC request from traced system), no need to set sampling ratio.
 Because sampling ratio is controlled by root of trace.
 In other word, if your application may receive request from external (non-traced) application, you have to set sampling ratio.